Full Fix: UNEXPECTED KERNEL MODE_TRAP error in Windows 10

 Solution 1 – Remove the problematic driver

 - Enter the Advanced Startup.
-Easiest way to do this is to go to the Start Menu and click the restart button while holding Shift on your keyboard, but if you can’t get to Windows 10 you should eventually see option to enter Advanced Startup after a few restarts.
+The easiest way to do this is to go to the Start Menu and click the restart button while holding Shift on your keyboard, but if you can’t get to Windows 10 you should eventually see an option to enter Advanced Startup after a few restarts.

 - In Advanced Startup choose Troubleshoot > Advanced Options > Startup Settings.

 - You should see an option to enter Safe Mode.

 - When you enter Safe Mode, go to Device Manager.

 - In Device Manager locate the problematic driver, right click and choose Uninstall.

 Update drivers automatically